Obtain an IP Address from a DHCP Server

 • Ethernet Mode: Select the Ethernet mode.
 In this scenario, select Dual.

-• Single: Only the LAN port will be used for up-link connection.
+• Single: Only the LAN port is used for up-link connection.

-• Dual: Both LAN and WAN can be used for up-link connection.
+• Dual: Both LAN and WAN are used for up-link connection.

 Note: The traffic will be routed to the default interface; you may need to add a static route to override the default route entries, routing the traffic from a specific IP address to the specified destination.